shuoliecon/shuoliecon.github.io/pages/_homepage/index.md

 ## About Me

+I am an applied economist working on environmental, health, and development issues.
 I have been a post-doctoral fellow in the [Faculty of Business and Economics](https://www.hkubs.hku.hk/) at the [University of Hong Kong](https://www.hku.hk/) since August 2022.

 I am on the 2024-25 academic job market.